-NOTICE TO PROSPECTIVE BUYERS OF PROPERTIES LOCATED IN RUNWAY CLEAR ZONES AND CLEAR ZONES/ACCIDENT POTENTIAL ZONES buying an existing HUD property, or using HUD assistance to buy an existing property that Runway Clear Zone at a civil airport or a Clear Zone/Accident Potential Zone at a military at is located in either a The property which you are interested in purchasing atClear Zone/Clear Zone/Accident Potential Zone for is located in the Runway Studies have shown that if an accident were to occur it is more likely to occur within the Runway Clear Zone/Clear Zone/Accident Potential Zone than in other areas around the airport/airfield.
+NOTICE TO PROSPECTIVE BUYERS OF PROPERTIES LOCATED IN RUNWAY CLEAR ZONES AND CLEAR ZONES/ACCIDENT POTENTIAL ZONES

+(In accordance with 24 CFR Part 51, Section 51.303(a)(3), this notice must be given to anyone interested either in buying an existing HUD property, or using HUD assistance to buy an existing property that is located in either a Runway Clear Zone at a civil airport or a Clear Zone/Accident Potential Zone at a military installation.)
+The property which you are interested in purchasing at is located in the Runway Clear Zone/Clear Zone/Accident Potential Zone for Studies have shown that if an accident were to occur it is more likely to occur within the Runway Clear Zone/Clear Zone/Accident Potential Zone than in other areas around the airport/airfield.
 Please note that we are not discussing the chances that an accident will occur, only where one is most likely to occur.
-You should also be aware that the airport/airfield operator may wish to purchase the proper future as part of a Runway Clear Zone/Clear Zone/Accident Potential Zone acquisition probeen underway for many years at airports and airfields across the country.
-We cannot pre happen since it is a function of many factors, particularly the availability of funds, but it is a ogram.
-Such programs have edict if or when this might We wanted to bring this information to your attention.
-Your signature on the space below i aware that the property you are interested in is located in a Runway Clear Zone/Clear Zone Signature of prospective buyer Date N/A Type or print name of prospective buyer (This notice must be maintained as part of the file on this Capital F Fund) (This notice must be maintained as part of the file of this Capital F unu)
+You should also be aware that the airport/airfield operator may wish to purchase the property at some point in the future as part of a Runway Clear Zone/Clear Zone/Accident Potential Zone acquisition program.
+Such programs have been underway for many years at airports and airfields across the country.
+We cannot predict if or when this might happen since it is a function of many factors, particularly the availability of funds, but it is a possibility.
+We wanted to bring this information to your attention.
+Your signature on the space below indicates that you are now aware that the property you are interested in is located in a Runway Clear Zone/Clear Zone/Accident Potential Zone.
+Signature of prospective buyer Date

+(This notice must be maintained as part of the file on this Capital Fund)